akasumitlamba/prompt-refiner-extension/README.md

    - Click "Load unpacked"
    - Select the folder containing this extension (`AI enhancer`)

-3. **Configure API Key & Model**
+3. **Open the Sidebar**
-   - Click the extension icon in your Chrome toolbar
+   - Click the extension icon in your Chrome toolbar to open the sidebar
+   - Or right-click the extension icon and select "Open side panel"
+   - The sidebar will appear on the right side of your browser

+4. **Configure API Key & Model**
-   - Click the settings icon (⚙️) in the top-right
+   - In the sidebar, click the settings icon (⚙️) in the top-right
    - Paste your Google Gemini API key
    - Select your preferred model:
      - **Gemini 2.5 Flash** (Fastest, recommended for most use cases)